W01fw00d/barbarians/README.md

 * Jquery
 * Bootstrap.
 * Jasmine

-Greetings:
-* Art by Juanju (JJ)
-* Programming by W01fw00d
+* Cypress

-To try it, just open the main.html file with your browser :)
+To play it, just open the main.html file with your browser :)

-* You can choose the level by using params like this: main.html?level=2 (1 - 10 are for the main campaign, 0 and 11 - XX are for testing)
+* You can choose the level by using params like this: 'main.html?level=2' (1 - 10 are used for the main campaign, 0 and 11 - XX are used for testing)

 To launch the Jasmine unit tests, just open SpecRunner.html (please check that all tests are green before launching a pull request :) )